Vladimir Vinogradov: Career

 In October 1988, he founded one of Russia's first wholly private commercial bank, Inkombank, also called the Moscow Innovative Commercial Bank, which eventually became Russia's largest private bank.
 Vinogradov joined Boris Yeltsin’s business advisory council, being one of the so called “seven bankers”, the financial group around Yeltsin.
 In 1997 he was the vice president of the Association of Russian Bankers.

-Both Menatap and Inkombank are believed to have had business relationships with Bruce Rappaport.
+Both Menatep and Inkombank are believed to have had business relationships with Bruce Rappaport.

 In April 1992 Vinogradov declared his support for Moscow's Mayor Yuri Luzhkov and the city government, defending them from accusations of corruption.
 The declaration was endorsed by other figures on the financial scene, including Vladimir Gusinsky, Leonid Nevzlin and Mikhail Khodorkovsky, who formed an influential economic group known as PPI, which Vinogradov led from 1993.
 Although one of Yeltsin's supporters in the years after the October 1993 crisis and an adviser to the Economics Ministry, Vinogradov criticised the government in 1995 of following too rigid an economic policy and said that the conflict in Chechnya was damaging the economy.

 From 1992, Edmond Safra's Bank of New York held Inkombank's correspondent bank accounts and, according to Natasha Gurfinkel Kagalovsky, a banker with the London office of the Bank of New York who held a power of attorney or a "general mandate" for Inkombank through March 1998 which was signed by Vladimir Vinogradov who was the chairman of Inkombank when the general mandate was established, Inkombank was the "largest and most active commercial relationship" with the Bank of New York in a letter on 23 April 1996.

 Igor Komarov worked at Inkombank in the 1990s.

 According to Giovanni de Gennaro who was the Deputy Director of the Italian National Police, Boris Yakubovich (Борис Якубович), an Inkombank banker, was killed in July 1993 so that the Italian mafia could gain a stake in the Inkombank branch in St. Petersburg.

 Boris Kuznetsov claimed that on 18 June 1993 the American investment funds established in the Cayman Islands "Oriental XL Funds", "Morgenthow & Latham", and the "New York International Insurance Group" gained a collective 30% stake in Inkombank by purchasing 7000 shares for $14 million, 7000 shares for $14 million and 6000 shares for $12 million, respectively, and were shown owning their stakes in Inkombank's 1993 annual report; however, he claimed that their stake had not received dividends and subsequently was not even listed as owning their stakes in later anuual audits.